Tainted\\Coders

 }

-The GamepadRumbleRequest::Add event triggers a force-feedback motor, controlling how long the vibration should last, the motor to activate, and the vibration strength.
+The GamepadRumbleRequest::Add message triggers a force-feedback motor, controlling how long the vibration should last, the motor to activate, and the vibration strength.
 GamepadRumbleRequest::Stop immediately stops all motors.

 Window

-There are also events that come from the bevy_window that are related to input and may also be used to trigger your game logic.
+There are also messages that come from the bevy_window that are related to input and may also be used to trigger your game logic.

-For example we can listen to KeyboardInput events to get the logical_key that was pressed:
+For example we can listen to KeyboardInput messages to get the logical_key that was pressed:

 for event in keyboard_events.read() {